ikmb/nf-template/docs/developer.md

 A default test profile is already included with this code base - you simply have to update the inputs.
 These inputs should consist of a highly reduced data set that can be processes in a very short amount of time.
 An example would be short read data from a small section of the genome only (which you could, for example, extract from a BAM file using coordinates).
 You get the idea.
+We try to keep test data in a [shared repository](https://github.com/ikmb/nf-testdata) - you might find something you can use in there, or you could add your own data set.
+Remember, git has a hard-limit of 50MB for individual files.

 To run the test, the syntax would be: